manishvadala/carromgame/Readme.txt

-Sample Collision OpenGL Code
+Simple Carrom Board Game
 ~~~~~~~~~~~~~~~~~~~~~~~~~

 About:
 This is a simple program which draws a ball inside a box.
-This ball is given some velocity and collides with the boundaries.
+This ball is given some velocity and collides with other balls and boundaries.

 How to run:
 -> The makefile compiles the code.
 (Type 'make' on the terminal)